Insight - With new team in place, India's Modi tightens grip on power

 Those on the wrong side of reshuffles dub them "midnight massacres" that have slowed policies.
 Survivors murmur they are scared to take decisions that might anger Modi.

-A programme to sell stakes in state-owned companies worth $9.5 billion (6.03 billion pounds) has barely started, in part because Modi purged the top team of bureaucrats at the finance ministry before bringing in Subramanian.
+A programme to sell stakes in state-owned companies worth $9.5 billion has barely started, in part because Modi purged the top team of bureaucrats at the finance ministry before bringing in Subramanian.

 Tales of cabinet members' clipped wings abound.